braun-steven/hashtag-cloud/README.md

 = Topic-Visualizer =
-This project can visualize document-topics (hashtags) with their most similar topics and their sentiments
+This project is a Proof-Of-Concept for the usage of a neo4j database and can visualize document-topics (hashtags) with their most similar topics and their sentiments

 == Dependencies ==
 * NodeJS >= 4.5.0